Smithsonian/digest2/digest2/README.md

 observations per object. `digest2` will output orbit class scores for each object.

 ### Latest improvements - current version 0.19.3
-Jan 23, 2024 update by John Fairlamb: digest2.c bug fix Previos update: 2023 by Richard Cloete & Peter Veres.
+Jan 23, 2024 update by John Fairlamb: digest2.c bug fix, 3 obscodes added to the config file, new obscode.dat file, new population model
+Previos update: 2023 by Richard Cloete & Peter Veres.

 This latest update includes the ability for `digest2` to read and parse the new [ADES (xml) format]